vincevaris/booga/README.md

-# Boogalink
+# BoogaVerse

 ## About

-Boogalink is a social media platform that enables users to create posts and engage with others' content.
+BoogaVerse is a social media platform that enables users to create posts and engage with others' content.
 It uses [React](https://react.dev/) and [Firebase](https://firebase.google.com/).

 ## Features